 Nadia was the recipient of Express Media’s inaugural poetry mentorship with Dorothy Porter, the winner of the 2014 Adrien Abbott Poetry Prize, judged by Mark Tredinnick, and was awarded Highly Commended in the 2017 OutStanding short story competition.
+She is a Midsumma Futures fellow for 2018/19.

 She is available for freelance editorial work and profile writing, as well as copywriting, subediting, ghostwriting, native content development and social media strategy.